 The Proposal Narrative should be submitted as an attachment in JustGrants.
 The attached document should be double-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 15 numbered pages.
-If the Proposal Narrative fails to comply with these length restrictions, [Insert PO] may consider such noncompliance in peer review and in final award decision.
+If the Proposal Narrative fails to comply with these length restrictions, BJA may consider such noncompliance in peer review and in final award decision.
+Table, charts, and graphs included in the program narrative can be created in a legible font smaller than 12-point font and will be included in the total page limit.